 - Builds structure that your pet can understand and easily follow

 Your Bernese Mountain Dog Golden Retriever Mix’s coat is long and dense.
 You’ll even notice that this breed will shed a lot, even during the winter.
 This means he’ll need a lot of brushing.
 Groom him daily to remove any loose fur.
-In order to efficiently brush your Bernese Golden Mountain Dog, you’ll need to arm yourself with a comb and a pin brush.
+To efficiently brush your Bernese Golden Mountain Dog, you’ll need to arm yourself with a comb and a pin brush.

 Only bathe your dog as needed.
 When you do bathe him, use a gentle soap to preserve his lush coat perfectly.
 Be sure to clip his nails and clean his floppy ears every week.

 Just like any other mix-breed dog, the Bernese Golden Mountain Dog is susceptible to health issues that affect its parent breeds.
 These can include cancer, epilepsy, bloat, eye issues, Von Willebrand’s Disease, and heart problems.